diogro/expressionVariance-manuscript/main.md

 We use gene-level statistics capturing evolutionary and population variation to link processes that potentially influence variation in gene expression to the observed variance rank.
 We focus on three gene-level measures: nucleotide diversity($\pi$), gene expression connectivity, and the proportion of substitutions that are adaptive ($\alpha$).
 Nucleotide diversity is used as a proxy for cis-regulation sites, and we expect variation to increase with diversity.
 Here, we find a partial Spearman's correlation of 0.184 ($p < 10^{-3}$).
 Connectivity, a proxy for regulatory interactions with other genes, in turn, should be negatively correlated with variation, as highly connected genes are expected to be more constrained in their variability.
 The resulting partial Spearman's correlation is -0.024 ($p \approx 6 \times 10^{-3}$).
 Finally, we find a partial Spearman's correlation of -0.046 ($p \approx 1 \times 10^{-3}$) for the proportion of substitutions that are adaptive.
+In spite of all of these associations being significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and gene expression variance.

 <!--
 \begin{table}[]